ReconfigureIO/UX/docs/source/style_guide.rst

 Template
 --------
 We provide a stripped down version of a project to help you get started creating your own programs.
-You can find templates included in the tutorial materials you downloaded during our :ref:`second tutorial <tutorials>`, they're located here: ``tutorials/template``.
+You can find templates included in the tutorial materials you downloaded during our :ref:`second tutorial <tutorials>`, they're located here: ``tutorials/template`` and ``tutorials/template-SMI``.
 For more information on using the templates, see :ref:`structure`.
-There are currently two versions, one using the AXI memory interface, and one using the newer :ref:`SMI protocol <smi>`` for talking to shared memory.
+There are currently two versions, one using the AXI memory interface, and one using the newer :ref:`SMI protocol <smi>`` for communicating with shared memory.

 FPGA interface
 -------------------